simonewebdesign/simonewebdesign/source/_posts/2012-09-23-how-to-create-web-bug-aka-beacon-image.md

 </p>

 <p>
-  The beacon images (better known as <a href="https://en.wikipedia.org/wiki/Web_bug" title="Web bug on Wikipedia" target="_blank">web bugs</a>) are basically just hidden scripts behind images.
+  The beacon images (better known as <a href="https://en.wikipedia.org/wiki/Web_bug" title="Web bug on Wikipedia">web bugs</a>) are basically just hidden scripts behind images.
 They can easily be spotted because they usually don&#8217;t end with a common image format, like <abbr title="Graphics Interchange Format">gif</abbr>, <abbr title="Joint Photographic Experts Group">jpeg</abbr> or <abbr title="Portable Network Graphics">png</abbr>.<br />An example of web beacon could be this:
 </p>

 ``` html